GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

 If the model’s performance is good enough, consider deploying it as a service to a production system where one or more clients can use it.
 Some possible scenarios include:

-- The model needs to process requests in real time when the users are interacting with your web application while at the same time batch process interaction logs you have stored previously in a database.
+- The model needs to simultaneously process user requests from your web application in real time, and batch process interaction logs you have previously stored in a database.

 - The model's output is used by multiple other machine learning models in your application.

-[App Engine][appengine] offers rolling update, networking, and auto scaling.
+[App Engine][appengine] offers rolling updates, networking, and auto scaling.

-[Cloud Endpoints][endpoints] helps you monitor and manage permission and quota of the service's consumers.
+[Cloud Endpoints][endpoints] helps you monitor the service's consumers, as well as manage their permissions and quotas.

 You can follow the [steps of the sample app][steps] to deploy a service.
 Below we will look at some key pieces of the code to understand how it works.